Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 If your toddler wakes up crying at night often, there are ways to sleep train a toddler to ensure they get the quality sleep they need.

-Around 4-months-old your baby may be able to start sleeping longer stretches at night, or start being able to fall back asleep on their own if they wake up crying at night.
-However, there may be times when your baby has a need at night and their way to communicate to you is by crying – this can happen occasionally even if your baby stops crying at night frequently.
+Around 4-months-old your baby may stop crying at night, as they often are able to start sleeping longer stretches at night, or start being able to fall back asleep on their own if they wake up at night.
+However, there may be times when your baby has a need at night and their way to communicate to you is by crying – this can happen occasionally even when baby stops crying at night as often.

-Since your baby needs to get used to falling asleep independently, it may take some time for your baby to practice falling asleep without support.
-This is called self-soothing, your baby’s natural ability to soothe themselves back to sleep when they wake up crying at night.
+Since your baby needs to get used to falling asleep independently, it may take some time for your baby to get comfortable with falling asleep without your support.
+This is called self-soothing, your baby’s natural ability to put themselves back to sleep when they wake up crying at night.

-If your baby needs some extra support with falling asleep or falling back asleep at night independently, the Smart Sleep Coach by Pampers™app can walk you step-by-step through a plan to help your baby gets themselves back to sleep at night, even if they cry out and wake themselves.
+If your baby needs some extra support with falling asleep or falling back asleep at night independently, the Smart Sleep Coach by Pampers™app can walk you step-by-step through a plan to help your baby get themselves back to sleep at night.

 Sleep training is another way to help your baby master their independent sleeping skills – and some approaches help reduce crying at night quick quickly.
 If your baby is over 4-months-old and weighs more than 12 pounds, check with your pediatrician about whether sleep training may be right for them.

-If your child’s nighttime crying persists despite your best efforts to comfort and soothe them, or if the sleep disruption from crying affects their daily activities and development, you should contact your pediatrician.
+If your baby won’t stop crying at night despite your best efforts to comfort and soothe them, or if the sleep disruption from crying affects their daily activities and development, you should contact your pediatrician.

 Persistent crying could indicate an underlying issue such as chronic pain, allergies, or a sleep disorder and requires medical care.
-Additionally, if your baby is crying at night and showing any sign of illness, such as fever, vomiting, or unusual behaviors, you should seek medical care promptly.
+Additionally, if your baby won’t stop crying atnight and showing any sign of illness, such as fever, vomiting, or unusual behaviors, you should seek medical care promptly.

 Final Thoughts

-A fussy baby at night can be frustrating – especially if it’s difficult to soothe them.
+A fussy baby at night can be frustrating – especially if it’s difficult to soothe and comfort them.

-If you try our recommendations and still find your baby is waking often crying at night, take this free 3-minute sleep quiz to get even more personalized sleep coaching guidance.
+If you try our recommendations and still find your baby won’t stop crying at night, take this free 3-minute sleep quiz to get more personalized guidance on how to soothe a fussy baby and get a fussy baby to sleep at night.

 Remember, your baby won’t cry at night forever!
 The fussy baby stage is fleeting, so do your best to remain patient and calm, and help them develop healthy sleep habits that last forever.